Actually the Diana, Princess of Wales Memorial Fountain is in Hyde Park, not Kensington Gardens and isn't particularly near the Diana Playground.

-Public fountains in London
+Play fountains in London

 © Scott Wishart

 Located in Kensington Gardens near the ever-popular Diana Playground, the fountain takes the form of a shallow stone ring of trickling water that's perfect for paddling.
 For more a more adventurous dip, there's also the children's section in the Serpentine Lido.

-The Strand, London, WC2R 1LA
+- Strand, WC2R 1LA

-Cromwell Rd, London, SW7 2RL
+- Cromwell Rd, SW7 2RL

 The nozzles of the courtyard fountain are laid out to match the position of the stars and planets on the night in 1723 when Sir Joshua Reynolds, artist and RA Founding President, was born.